pacifics/PassDao/README.md

 - There is neither calldata function nor send function.
 We use a “withdraw” pattern instead of a “send” pattern.

-- In case of bugs or improvements, we can make a contractor proposal to send the Dao balance to an Upgrade smart contract.
+- In case of bugs or improvements, we can make a contractor proposal to send the Dao balance to a new smart contract.
 This will "transfer" the Dao balance, shares and reputation tokens (technically creating new shares and tokens) to new manager smart contracts and with a new Dao smart contract as client.